eakjothundal/Yelpy/README.md

 # Yelpy

-Using Yelp API to pull and display restaurants in different screens and forms, such as a maps tab.
-Users will be able to chat inside the application.
+A basic Yelp restaurant viewer with a chat feature using the Yelp API.

 Time spent: **8** hours spent in total